 Unfortunately, many boomers are trying to pay off their own debt simultaneously.
 A survey by GOBankingRates found that boomers ages 55 to 64 have the second-highest percentage of respondents with credit card debt at 54 percent.

-And 27 percent of the parents surveyed by TD Ameritrade said they used some or all of their savings to support their adult children or grandchildren.
+Twenty-seven percent of the parents surveyed by TD Ameritrade last year said they used some or all of their savings to support their adult children or grandchildren.
 In some cases, boomers had to postpone their own retirement to help out their kids.

 Boomers Are Helping Kids Pay for Entertainment

 Not only are parents helping their adult children pay for necessary expenses, but they’re also providing support for non-essential items.
 For example, 30 percent of millennials said their parents helped them pay for meals out and entertainment in the past year.
 Those who received support said they got $235, on average.
 Parents, however, reported giving their millennial children $632 for these purchases.

 Boomers are also helping their adult children take vacations.
 Millennials who received support from their parents to take trips said they got $665, on average.
 Parents reported giving their children almost twice that much, though — $1,120.

 Last year’s survey further found that 40 percent of parents support their kids and grandchildren because they want them to have a better life than they otherwise would be able to afford.
 The problem is that 22 percent had to cut back on meals out and entertainment for themselves to support their children.
 And 15 percent reported getting to spend less time enjoying life as a result of their generosity.

 Boomers Are Buying Toys and Clothing for Grandkids

 It likely comes as no surprise that boomers are buying toys for their grandkids.
 More than half of the millennials said their parents helped them buy toys and gave them $172, on average, over the past year.
 Grandparents, however, reported giving their millennial children $340 for toys.